 54. The unusual situation that had arisen in this case would not frequently arise.
 Once in a way, the State officers will come within the zone of consideration immediately on completion of the eligibility period of 8 years.
-The first 11 in the select list of 1987 ~~.....~~ that question had not arisen for them.
+The first 11 in the ~~.....~~ were in earlier years, and hence that question had not arisen for them.
 Further the number of vacancies that are available for promotees in that relevant year was also unusually high.
-It is noticed that on the basis of the figures supplied for ~~.....~~ ^{in AP 94/5} the vacancies available for promotees in each of the later years were less than 10.
+It is noticed that on the basis of the figures supplied for the later years, in AP 1955 the vacancies available for promotees in each of the later years were less than 10.
 Hence even if the necessary provision as referred to is going to be made, it will be to meet an unusual situation that may arise once in a way and it is not a case of invoking it frequently.

 54.A.
 It is also noticed on the basis of the arguments as to whether it is not a case of simplifying the rules whereby it may not be even necessary to invoke the provision, if it is going to be incorporated as referred to, in some of the cases.
-If a provision is made in Rule 5 of the Promotion Regulations to the effect that the 8 years of service ~~.....~~ reckoned from the date of order of appointment, then the question of a junior ^{stepping} & march over the senior does not arise.
+If a provision is made in Rule 5 of the Promotion Regulations to the effect that the 8 years of service has to be reckoned from the date of order of appointment, then the question of a junior stealing a march over the senior does not arise.

 But the case of R-30 also has to be considered for the later years as and when his turn comes even though he crossed 54 years.
-If on that basis the applicants in OAs 542/94 and 543/94 and other promotees who were appointed in 1989 or the be given 16-12-88 as the date of appointment for assignment of year of allotment for benefits other than seniority.
-The same rule of pushing down has to be followed even in regard to them for assigning the year of allotment for the purpose of seniority.

-rules in regard to applicants in OAs.
+If on that basis the applicants in OAs 542/94 and 543/94 and other promotees who were appointed in 1989 or the later years have to be placed above R-30 they too should be given 16-12-88 as the date of appointment for assignment of year of allotment for benefits other than seniority.
+The same rule of pushing down has to be followed even in regard to them for assigning ~~the year of allotment for the purpose of seniority.~~ Thus the necessary amendment in regard to recruitment rules in regard to applicants in OAs.
 543 and 544/94 and similarly situated officers also has to be made.

-Such amendments will not affect the interest of any.
+Such amendments will not affect the interest ~~of~~ of any.

-is applicable to all the States and it may take time if suitable amendment is made so as to make it applicable for all the States.
+Q. Of course, Rule 9 of the Recruitment Rules is applicable to all the States and it may take time if suitable amendment is made so as to make it applicable for all the States.
 Hence such an amendment is to be made for A.P.
 State in the first instance whereby the exercise can be done at an early date.
 Of course after consultation with all the states, the Central Government can consider the desirability of having such an amendment applicable for all the States.
 We feel it necessary to observe as above, since such situations might have arisen or may arise in other states also and hence desirability of having such an amendment for all the States has to be considered.